Infinite Banking Loan Interest

 How Infinite Banking Loan Interest Works

-Want to use your Infinite Banking policy, but wish you understand the nuts and bolts of how Infinite Banking loan interest works first?
+Want to use your Infinite Banking policy, but wish you understand the nuts and bolts of how Infinite Banking interest rates work?
 Today, we’re answering a question from our wonderful community of listeners:

 What is IBC?